 - “I’d love to understand where I could have improved my process as your account executive.”

-Pushing the boat out even further on this: is your digital marketing and branding reflecting the success of your product in a way that might head off potential objections before you even get on a call?
+Also, your digital marketing and branding should reflect the success of your product in a way that might head off potential objections before you even get on a call.
 Are you communicating social proof, client testimonials, and success metrics in your literature and on your site?

-Customer success specialists should work hard to uncover potential case studies, testimonials, and client references that can be used.
-They should contribute to content that highlights best practices.
+- Customer success: These specialists should work hard to identify potential case studies, testimonials, and client references for reps to use in the sales process.
+They should also contribute to content that highlights best practices.

-Product should support objections with trainings and a clear product road map so the team can “sell the future vision” without overpromising.
-Product should be willing to join necessary calls, especially when a deal is at risk due to a feature or functionality.
+- Product management: Product management should support objections with training and a clear product road map so the team can “sell the future vision” without overpromising.
+They also need to be willing to join necessary calls, especially when a deal is at risk due to missing features or functionality.

-The data and analytics team should work hard to help reps make an ROI case and measure the effectiveness of the product.
-They should build credibility through thought leadership and, when necessary, by joining calls to dispel concerns about ROI or value.
+- Sales ops: The data and analytics team should help reps make an ROI case and measure the effectiveness of the product.
+They should build credibility through thought leadership and, when necessary, join calls to dispel concerns about ROI or value.

-Many companies assign an executive sponsor to major deals so that they can handle objections with people at the top or continue to make the prospect feel special.
-Executives play a big role in building trust when handling objections, and their presence can especially demonstrate a commitment to key prospects in highly competitive deals.
+- Executive team: Many companies assign an executive sponsor to major deals so they can address sales objections with people at the top and make the prospect feel special.
+Executives can play a significant role in building trust when you and your team handle sales objections.
+Their presence also demonstrates a commitment to key prospects in highly competitive deals.

 Think of objection handling as a puzzle with multiple stages.
-First, uncover the “why” motivating the objection, and then approach it with confidence, head-on, by sharing details of your product’s performance or some other anecdotal proof of its effectiveness (e.g. social proof).
+First, uncover the “why” behind the objection, and then proceed with confidence by sharing details of your product’s performance or other anecdotal proof of its effectiveness.

-Once you’ve batted away the lead objection, look for more.
-Use discovery-phase, open-ended questions to not only understand the original objection better but also surface additional objections.
-Back your business case up with value and reference points, and leave your prospect without a doubt in their mind about your product’s worth.
+Once you’ve batted away the lead objection, proactively look for more.
+Use open-ended questions in the discovery phase to understand the original objection and surface additional sales objections.
+Back your business case up with value and reference points and leave your prospect without a doubt in their mind about your product’s worth.

-Of course, there will be times where prospecting has gone awry, budgetary circumstances change, or a competitor is just better placed to offer your prospect a deal that they prefer.
+Of course, there will be times when prospecting goes awry, budgetary circumstances change, or a competitor is just better positioned to offer the prospect what they want.
 That’s okay.
-The secret to objection handling is to trust in your product’s worth.
-It’s what your prospect needs.
-All you need to do is show it.
+The ultimate secret to overcoming sales objections is to trust your product’s value.
+More than likely, what you’re offering is exactly what your prospect needs—all you need to do is demonstrate it.